top of page

 Partner

-Jim Barton practices political and government relations law at Barton Mendez Soto.
-His clients include labor unions and separate segregated funds affiliated with such groups, civic engagement and education tax-exempt corporations, state and federal political action committee engaged exclusively in independent expenditure advocacy, and organizations that promote or challenge Arizona ballot measures.
+Jim practices political and government relations law.
+His clients include labor unions and their separate segregated funds, civic engagement and voter education nonprofit corporations, state and federal political action committees, and organizations that promote or challenge Arizona ballot measures.

 Jim has represented numerous employees of the Maricopa County Community College District, both faculty and classified staff members, in claims of discrimination, sexual harassment, ADA violations, and other employment matters.
 He also represents the Maricopa Community College Faculty Association.
 In that capacity he successfully negotiated a settlement of claims related to the District's infringing on Faculty free speech and academic freedom.

-Before forming Barton Mendez Soto, Jim represented the Citizens Clean Elections Commission and the Arizona Secretary of State as an Assistant Attorney General in the Arizona Solicitor General's Office.
-In that capacity, he also litigated election law cases, including Arizona Free Enterprise v.
-Bennett, for which he served as counsel of record before the United States Supreme Court.
+Before co-founding Barton Mendez Soto, Jim represented the Citizens Clean Elections Commission and the Arizona Secretary of State as an Assistant Attorney General in the Arizona Solicitor General's Office.
 He also represented the Secretary of State in investigating campaign finance and election law violations and served as a member of the Open Meeting Law Enforcement Team.

 After receiving his Juris Doctor, magna cum laude, from the Arizona State University College of Law in 2005, Jim clerked for Arizona Chief Justice Ruth McGregor.
 He earned a Bachelor of Arts in physics and philosophy at Northwestern University and served as a submarine warfare officer in the United States Navy from 1993 to 1998.